paulrdelg/ros2_rust/docs/building.md

 ## Choosing a workspace directory and cloning `ros2_rust`

-A "workspace directory", or just "workspace", is simply a directory of your choosing that contains your `ros2_rust` checkout and potentially other ROS 2 packages.
+A ROS "workspace directory", or just "workspace", is simply a directory of your choosing that contains your `ros2_rust` checkout and potentially other ROS 2 packages.
 It will also usually be your working directory for building.
 There is only one limitation: It must not contain the ROS 2 installation, so it can't be `/`, for instance.
 Note that this has **nothing** to do with a [`cargo` workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html).

 If you don't have a workspace directory already, simply create an empty directory in a convenient location.
+Some guides create ROS workspace in `~/ros2_ws/`.

 Next, clone `ros2_rust` into it.
 The rest of this article will assume that you have cloned it into a subdirectory named `src` like this: